Note: For others that have used the name Black Widow, see: Black Widow for the Golden Age Black Widow, and Yelena Belova for the third Black Widow.

 A flashback revealed that he had come after her and nearly killed her while she was on a mission in Madripoor.
 He injured her greatly and then left her alive, saying he'd be back.

 Facing him again, Natasha was frightened.
 She fought him and told Yelena to run.
 She narrowly survived the fight, as far as readers know.

 - Weight: 148 lbs

 - Eye Color: Blue

-- Hair Color: Natasha's natural hair colour is auburn, but during her early days as a Soviet agent she often dyed it black.
-She has dyed it various colours while under cover or in disguise of another person.
+- Hair Color: Natasha's natural hair color is auburn, but during her early days as a Soviet agent she often dyed it black.
+She has dyed it various colors while undercover or in disguise of another person.

-Citizenship: resident in America under extended visa, formerly Russian
+Citizenship: resident in America under an extended visa, formerly Russian

 Place of Birth: Volgograd, Russia ( formerly Stalingrad, USSR at the time of her birth)

 Marital Status: Widowed, currently in a relationship with Bucky Barnes

 Education: College graduate, Intensive espionage training through Red Room Academy